 HOW TO BUY

 When shopping for cauliflower, you should always look for the same things: Look for a clean, creamy white, and compact head with tight bud clusters.
 Spotted or dull-colored cauliflower should be avoided; heads that are surrounded by many thick green leaves are better protected and will stay fresher longer.
-Your best bet for cauliflower is at a local farmers’ market as the cauliflower in supermarkets, even during peak season, have been out of the earth for far too long to really let their flavor shine.
+Your best bet for cauliflower is at a local farmers’ market as the cauliflower in supermarkets, even during peak season, has been out of the earth for far too long to really let its flavor shine.

 HOW TO STORE

-Store your cauliflower in your vegetable crisper, unwashed in a perforated bag, and try to use within a few days.
+Store your cauliflower in your vegetable crisper, unwashed in a perforated bag, and try to use it within a few days.
 This will help keep your cauliflower fresh and crisp.
-Although they’ll last as long a 10 days in the fridge, try to cook them as soon as possible; their flavor will start to diminish after 4-5 days so the sooner you get it in the pan and into your belly, the better.
+Although they’ll last as long as 10 days in the fridge, try to cook them as soon as possible; their flavor will start to diminish after 4-5 days so the sooner you get it in the pan and into your belly, the better.

 HOW TO PREPARE

 Soak in lukewarm water for 10 minutes to draw out any insects in the leaves, then rinse your cauliflower just before using it.
 For most preparations trim away coarse bottom leaves and halve or break into florets before cooking.
 If you’re serving the cauliflower raw, you can crisp it by soaking it in cold water for about 10 minutes.